Non Competes

 Under the new Texas non-compete law, even if an employer does not provide confidential information or other valid consideration at the time the employee signs a Texas covenant not to compete, the employee’s non-compete promise will become enforceable if and when the employer actually provides the employee with the information.

-Since 2006, the Texas Supreme Court has steadily diminished the ability of Texas employees to successfully challenge the enforceability of non-compete agreements on the grounds that an employer did not provide an employee with valid consideration for the employee's post-employment restrictions.
+Since 2006, the Texas Supreme Court has steadily diminished the ability of Texas employees to successfully challenge the validity of non-compete agreements on the grounds that an employer did not provide an employee with valid consideration for the employee's post-employment restrictions.
 Now, it may even be possible for an employer to obtain a valid non-compete from key employees merely by providing them stock options in return for a non-compete.
-It is also may be possible under certain circumstances to obtain a valid non-compete agreement based on past consideration, enhanced compensation terms or even a bonus.

-What the New Texas Non Compete Law Means for Employees
+What these Changes to Texas Non Compete Law Mean for Employees

 How to Select a Texas Non-Compete Lawyer

 Dallas lawyer Barry Hersh reviews non-competition agreements on behalf of individuals on a flat fee and hourly basis.
-He also negotiates, drafts, and litigates Texas non-compete agreements on behalf of employees and businesses.
-If you are interested in having your Texas non-compete agreement reviewed, you anticipate ending an employment relationship governed by a non-compete, or you are threatened with non-compete litigation by a former employer, complete the law firm's online inquiry form and call Barry at (214) 303-1022.
+He also drafts and litigates Texas non-compete agreements on behalf of employees and businesses.
+Barry dedicates a significant part of his practice to counseling clients and litigating non compete issues.
+If you are interested in having your Texas non-compete agreement reviewed, you anticipate ending an employment relationship governed by a non-compete, or you are threatened with non-compete litigation by a former employer, complete the law firm's online inquiry form.